 - The changes highlight a member’s responsibility to act in the public interest and enhance the fundamental principles and conceptual framework by clarifying existing requirements and introducing new concepts

 - Enhancements include that a member must have strength of character to “act appropriately” and “have an inquiring mind”.

-- The proposed changes will apply to all members of CA ANZ in New Zealand from 31 December 2021.
+- The proposed changes will apply to all members of CA ANZ in New Zealand from 31 December 2021 (early adoption allowed).

-The New Zealand Regulatory Board of New Zealand Institute of Chartered Accountants (NZICA) is seeking comments on proposed amendments to the NZICA Code of Ethics (NZICA Code).
+The New Zealand Regulatory Board of New Zealand Institute of Chartered Accountants (NZICA) has revised the NZICA Code of Ethics (NZICA Code).

-The proposed amendments to the NZICA Code are designed to:
+The revisions made to the NZICA Code are designed to:

 - incorporate (subject to New Zealand specific modifications) amendments made by International Ethics Standards Board for Accountants (IESBA) to the International Code of Ethics for Professional Accountants (including International Independence Standards) (International Code) as reflected in the Final Pronouncement Revisions to the Code to Promote the Role and Mindset Expected of Professional Accountants (Role and Mindset project); and